Kui-03/farm-nav/README.md

 # farm-nav_copernicus-data-builder

-This repo contains an example DAG that pulls climate data via CDS API, performs necessary transformations, then performs validations before loading it to google cloud storage buckets.
+This repo contains an example DAG that pulls climate data via CDS API, then performs the necessary transformations, and validations before loading it to google cloud storage buckets.

 ### Use Case
 The example highlights the concept of using an EL-T approach via Airflow DAG.